20 Basic Vaults for Parkour & Freerunning

 Reverse Thief (many of us simply call this the “Reverse Vault”)

 Reverse Lazy Turn (this one looks and feels almost identical to the speed vault.
 There ends up being a little overlap when we break it down this way)

 That brings us up to 16 vaults in the system.
 So far these seem to be the only ways you can get over a basic obstacle using only one hand (going into the vault).
 All other vaults seem to be a variation of these with added twists, flips, turns, feet done together, or anything like that.
 However there still is a bit missing.
 If you come straight at the obstacle, kicking your feet straight out in front of you, and put both hands down on the obstacle…you have the Dash Vault.
 You can do a dash vault by jumping off your left or right leg, and they feel distinctly different.
 But no matter how you land it seems to feel pretty much the same, so I only consider the left jump dash and right jump dash to be different vaults.

-And finally, if you do the do the reverse variation of the dash vault by kicking your leg backwards as you approach the obstacle.
-This is called the Kong Vault.
+And finally, if you do the reverse variation of the dash vault by kicking your leg backwards as you approach the obstacle, this is called the Kong Vault.
 Again, there is a distinct difference between a left and right leg jump at the beginning, but it doesn’t really seem to make much of a difference which leg you land on.
 So once again I would consider these two separate vaults.

 And those are the 20 basic vaults for Parkour and Freerunning!
 These vaults can all be added to with any sort of extra movements and done in many different situations to make them seem different, but deep down they all seem to come from one of these base vaults.
 Play with this system yourself and maybe you’ll find a way to build on it and add more to it!
 Or just play with the originals and come up with new ways of doing all of them!